top of page

 BODEGAS PEDRO DOMECQ

-The Pedro Domecq Bodega (famous for Harvey’s Bristol Cream, Terry’s Brandy and Fundador Sherries) is an enjoyable experience that can be arranged shortly before visiting.
+The Pedro Domecq Bodega (famous for Harvey's Bristol Cream, Terry's Brandy, and Fundador Sherries) is an enjoyable experience that can be arranged shortly before your visit.

 The guides speak good English and give an in-depth tour of the bodega.
 They explain how the different types of sherry and brandy are produced, stored, bottled, and marketed under their distinct brand names.